jtao22/PythonAI/StockMarket/README.md

 The closing price prediction notebook predicts the closing price of the SNP500 stock, or any other stock depending on input.
-The program uses a long short term memory network (LSTM)
+The program implements a long short term memory network (LSTM), using training data from Yahoo detailing various characteristics of the specified stock over the past N years.